Changissnz/nu_merchant_principal/README.md

 | Pacified Brute's Force | -1000,0 | -100,500 | 1000,0 |

 #### GPVC1; Game of Pacified Varying Coercion @ timestamp 1; (2 X 3).

+There is the question of the degree of choice revolving around the hands (of the agents and third-parties) in the Game of Varying Coercion.
+Would it not be splendid if there was only the alternative of Game of Pacified Varying Coercion to be played.
+There would be little motive for any rational Agent B to choose Fraud/Betrayal.
+The integrity of the feedback loops involving genuine cooperation and civil re-negotiations would lead to a continuous improvement process, without any second thoughts.
+But back to the matter of the Game of Varying Coercion, it could be argued that the events leading up to the asymmetric attributes of the involved players are essentially sibling decision junctions of the Game of Chicken.
+The key difference is that in the Game of Chicken, the objective is mirror-opposite decisions.
+To achieve the moveset of Agent A in Game of Varying Coercion, as a game before this game, there is required a kind of relentless dedication (including the security) to acquiring the skills and resources that then concentrates these attributes into the moveset, the starting possible choices available to Agent A.